 Their road to Egypt had been fraught with peril and close calls.

 Early Years for a Founding Member

 A founding member of the sub-confederation Council for East and Central Africa Football Associations (CECAFA) in 1973, Tanzania first began attempting to qualify for a major tournament during the 1968 Africa Cup of Nations.
-Matches back then were decided over two legs and often Tanzania lost convincingly.
-It was not until attempting to reach the 1974 Africa Cup of Nations where Tanzania had its first shot at a major tournament.
+Matches back then were decided over two legs.
+It was not until trying to reach the 1974 Africa Cup of Nations where Tanzania had its first shot at a major tournament.
 Only a penalty shootout against Mauritius denied Tanzania a berth at the then eight-team tournament.
 However, things changed toward the late 1970s and early 1980s.

 Later that year, Tanzania would play again at this same stadium.
 On Dec.
 6, 1980, Mohamed Salim canceled out Mudashiru Lawal's 29th-minute goal to give Tanzania a value draw, only for Tanzania to lose two weeks later at home 2-0.
 Tanzania's matches with Nigeria happened due to Tanzania overturning a 3-1 first-leg loss to Kenya by winning its first World Cup qualifier.

 It would be nearly three decades before Tanzania won another World Cup qualifier.